 Natural Yeast / Wild Yeast Starter

 As stated, yeast is everywhere.
 It is floating in the air, it is living on our skin and in our bodies, and is in the grains we eat.
-A natural yeast starter (or wild yeast starter) is a mixture of water and grain, usually wheat flour, that is left out at room temperature to capture yeast and to build a concentrated community of yeast cells.
-This process goes through a cycle of “feedings” where more flour and water is added to the starter so that the yeast cells have more food to eat and continue growing and multiplying.
+A natural yeast starter (aka wild yeast starter or sourdough starter) is a culture of natural yeast cells and good bacteria that is used instead of dry or fresh yeast to leaven bread.

 Fresh Cake Yeast

 Cake yeast, also known as compressed yeast or fresh yeast, is sold in compressed cakes.
 It is a highly perishable product that must be kept in in the refrigerator.